 - The broader investment mandate offered by a flexible, global multi-sector bond portfolio is a simple solution to the challenges posed by an Agg-centric strategy.

 How did we get here?
-During the past three decades, demand for Treasuries has grown considerably as the U.S. mutual fund industry matured and the governments of emerging economies, such as China, increasingly sought to hold foreign reserves.
-It’s no coincidence that the total outstanding U.S. federal debt has tripled since 2002 as investors’ appetite for debt grew.
+Over the past three decades, demand for Treasuries grew considerably as the U.S. mutual fund industry matured and the governments of emerging economies, such as China, increasingly sought to hold foreign reserves.
+It’s no coincidence that the total outstanding U.S. federal debt tripled since 2002 as investors’ appetite for debt grew.

 Redefining the risks and opportunities in fixed income

 The total return for a bond typically has two parts: any interest payments made by the issuer plus (or minus) any change in the market price of the security.
 While the market price of any particular bond is driven by several factors, most fixed-income securities decline in price as interest rates rise and increase in price when rates fall.
 Quantifying the expected magnitude of the change in price is part art and part science: The longer a bond’s duration (which measures its sensitivity to interest-rate movements), the bigger its expected price swings.
 But a bond’s market price depends on the type of bond it is and how influenced it is by other forces in the fixed-income markets— namely, credit, liquidity, and currency changes.
 While all of these risk factors have the potential to affect a bond’s price over time, not all bonds are subject to each of these factors equally.